 The direct measurement of the gravitational wave signals poses an extreme challenge for experimental physics, and so far detection of gravitational waves has not been achieved.
 However, there is every indication that the large laser interferometers LIGO (USA), VIRGO (Italy/France), GEO600 (Germany/Great Britain), and TAMA (Japan) will rather soon, probably within the next four to six years, detect gravitational waves.
 On the horizon in 2015 there is the space based detector LISA, which will open up an additional frequency range in the spectrum of gravitational waves.

-The SFB/TR7 plays a leading international role in the great theoretical efforts that necessarily have to accompany the work on the detectors.
-The experiments make use of the theoretical predictions for the gravitational wave forms to guide the search for signals in the detector noise, and each potential source of gravitational radiation, say the merger of black holes or the inspiral of compact binaries, requires its own physical model to make predictions possible.
-Anticipating detection, methods are being prepared to extract information about the astrophysical origin of the gravitational waves, allowing insight into the physical processes at the source.
-Source modelling and signal analysis require the close collaboration of theoretical and experimental physicists, and the scope of this task establishes the necessity of an efficient scientific community in addition to detector construction and operation.
+The SFB/TR7 played a leading international role in the great theoretical efforts that necessarily have to accompany the work on the detectors.
+The experiments made use of the theoretical predictions for the gravitational wave forms to guide the search for signals in the detector noise, and each potential source of gravitational radiation, say the merger of black holes or the inspiral of compact binaries, requires its own physical model to make predictions possible.
+Anticipating detection, methods were being prepared to extract information about the astrophysical origin of the gravitational waves, allowing insight into the physical processes at the source.
+Source modelling and signal analysis required the close collaboration of theoretical and experimental physicists, and the scope of this task established the necessity of an efficient scientific community in addition to detector construction and operation.

-The SFB/TR7 develops and supports the scientific community around detectors like GEO600 and LISA through a complete range of projects in detector physics, data analysis, theoretical predictions of gravitational waves, and their astrophysical interpretation.
-It is essential for the SFB/TR7 that K. Danzmann (Hannover) and B. Schutz (Potsdam) play key roles in the international gravitational wave detector community around GEO600 and LISA.
+The SFB/TR7 developed and supported the scientific community around detectors like GEO600 and LISA through a complete range of projects in detector physics, data analysis, theoretical predictions of gravitational waves, and their astrophysical interpretation.
+It was essential for the SFB/TR7 that K. Danzmann (Hannover) and B. Schutz (Potsdam) played key roles in the international gravitational wave detector community around GEO600 and LISA.

-The collaboration of 80 scientists (about 50 principal investigators and staff, about 25 positions DFG funded) will continue to have a very positive effect on the education of young researchers in Germany.
-The German universities will be enabled to educate the future leaders in this attractive and highly promising area of gravitational physics and relativistic astrophysics.
+The collaboration of 80 scientists (about 50 principal investigators and staff, about 25 positions DFG funded) had a very positive effect on the education of young researchers in Germany.
+The German universities were enabled to educate the future leaders in this attractive and highly promising area of gravitational physics and relativistic astrophysics.